zalando/restful-api-guidelines/compatibility/Compatibility.md

 * Follow the redirect when the server returns HTTP status [301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301).

-## {{ book.should }} Design Service Providers Conservatively
+## {{ book.should }} Design APIs Conservatively

-Designers of service APIs should be conservative and accurate in what they accept from clients:
+Designers of service provider APIs should be conservative and accurate in what they accept from clients:

-* Unknown fields in payload or URL should not be ignored; provide error feedback to client via HTTP 400 return code.
+* Unknown input fields in payload or URL should not be ignored; provide error feedback to client via HTTP 400 return code.
 * Be accurate in defining input data constraints (like formats, ranges, lengths etc.) — and checking the constraints with dedicated error return information in case of violations.